rdegges/rdegges-blog/articles/2009/atkbot-is-progressing-nicely.md

-% atkbot is Progressing Nicely
+Title: atkbot is Progressing Nicely
-%
+Date: 2009-12-12 05:00
-%
+Author: Randall Degges

-# atkbot is Progressing Nicely
+Tags: programming, irc

 My IRC takeover bot, [atkbot][], is progressing nicely.
 Some of the features it now has are: